 Unconscious bias…and the effect it has on teams and organizations…is one of the most serious leadership challenges today.
-There are lots of reason for this, but let’s start with the most obvious one; that any business risk that is not conscious or immediately understood is daunting.
+There are lots of reasons for this, but let’s start with the most obvious one; that any business risk that is not conscious or immediately understood is daunting.
 Let’s start by getting on the same page with a definition:

 “Unconscious biases are social stereotypes about certain groups of people that individuals form outside of their own conscious awareness.
 Everyone holds unconscious beliefs about various social and identity groups, and these biases stem from one’s tendency to organize social worlds by categorizing people”.

 Once we understand what it is, we begin to realize that the organizational risks that come with unconscious biases are serious.
-Almost everything can be affected; hiring, meetings, teamwork, culture, performance reviews, innovation, promotions, consensus-building and much more.
+Almost everything can be affected; hiring, meetings, teamwork, culture, performance reviews, innovation, promotions, consensus-building, and much more.
 The easiest way to see unconscious bias is to look for its effects and outcomes.